 Can I take legal action?
 States can remove wolf dogs from your care under state law.
 Your furry friend could face euthanasia or go to a rescue organization.
-If your state allows ownership and there is a conflict with a person or officials, you may need an attorney to navigate the restrictive nature of wolf-hybrid ownership.
+Suppose your state allows ownership, and there is a conflict with a person or officials.
+In that case, you may need an attorney to navigate the restrictive nature of wolf-hybrid ownership.

-Your homeowner's insurance policy or renter's insurance policy may not cover certain dog breeds and injuries that could occur on your property.
+Your homeowner's insurance policy or renter's insurance policy may not cover certain dog breeds and injuries that could happen on your property.

 Most local ordinances limit the number of pets you can have in one household.
-For many cities, the limit is three, but it can be less in urban areas or more in rural areas.
+For many cities, the limit is three, but urban areas might allow fewer while rural areas allow more.

-This is not often enforced unless there is a problem with noise, smells, or suspected hoarding.
+This is only sometimes enforced unless there is a problem with noise, smells, or suspected hoarding.
 If you have two dogs and your partner moves in with two dogs, you might have suspicious neighbors report you.
 If a neighbor complains about your dogs, you should try to work out the issues before they go to the authorities.

 Where to learn more: Your city's code of ordinances for animal amount regulations.

-The law on how many pets are considered hoarding changes by city.
-It is common for 15 pets to be considered hoarding, though some cities do not have a problem unless the animals are not properly cared for.
+The law on how many pets constitute hoarding changes by city.
+It is common for 15 pets to be considered hoarding, though some cities do not have a problem with it unless the animals are not properly cared for.

 Where to learn more: Your city's code of ordinances for animal amount regulations.

 Can I take legal action?
-If you are accused of hoarding dogs, you should contact a criminal defense lawyer.
-Hoarding falls under animal cruelty laws and can range from a misdemeanor to a felony.
+If accused of hoarding dogs, you should contact a criminal defense lawyer.
+Hoarding falls under animal cruelty laws, ranging from a misdemeanor to a felony.

-If your dog causes an injury, the other person can sue or press charges in a personal injury case.
-You can be held liable for the damages, which usually involves paying their medical bills or replacing damaged property.
+If your dog causes a dog bite injury, the other person can sue or press charges in a personal injury case.
+You can be liable for the damages, which usually means paying the victim's medical bills or replacing damaged property.
 That could mean a new animal if your dog kills theirs.

-Unfortunately, you can have "Beware of Dog" signs in your yard and not invite someone onto your property.
-Yet, in a minority of states, if a trespasser enters your yard and has hostile contact with your dog, they can often still press charges.
-Owning a dog means you are liable for whatever they do (though this can depend on the specific circumstances and if you have a strong defense).
+You can have "Beware of Dog" signs in your yard and not invite someone onto your property.
+Yet, in a minority of states, if a trespasser enters your yard and has hostile contact with your dog, they can often file a personal injury lawsuit.
+Owning a dog means you are liable for whatever they do.
+Though, this can depend on the specific circumstances and if you have a strong defense.

 Can I take legal action?
-Whether your dog has bitten someone, or you were bitten by a dog, you will want to talk to an attorney experienced in dog bite laws.
+Whether your dog has bitten someone or a dog bit you, you want to talk to a dog-bite attorney experienced in dog bite laws of your state.

-- Injures or kills a domestic animal (generally must happen more than once and not on the owner's private property; public places will count toward dangerous propensities)
+- Injures or kills a domestic animal (generally, this must happen more than once and not on the owner's private property; public places will count toward dangerous propensities)